Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * can increase IOPS to 16000 and throughput to 1000 MiB/s independently
         * **gp2**:
             * small volumes can burst to 3000 IOPS
-            * size of volume and IOPS linked, 3 IOPSa per GB, max of 16000 IOPS at 5334 GB
+            * size of volume and IOPS linked, 3 IOPS per GB, max of 16000 IOPS at 5334 GB
     * *io1 / io2 (SSD)* - highest-performance SSD, mission-critical low-latency or high-throughput workloads
         * highest performance, throughput and lowest latency
         * **PIOPS** - provisioned IOPS SSD